 When you do decide to sell internationally, you should try to localize your website.
 This means that when your online store is based in Germany and you want to sell to Belgian customers, you need to translate your website to both French and Dutch, so all Belgian customers can easily visit your website.

 In addition to the language of your website, also think about the available payment methods.
 Belgian consumers might prefer different payment processing methods than German consumers do.
 See our page about online payment methods in Europe for more information.

 Europe has many cultures, each with their own shopping habits and payment methods.

 Some of the obligations under EU rules include that you must provide customers with certain kinds of information.
-For example, you need to share your identity, physical and email addresses, the main characteristics of the goods or services you sell, the rules on return, the price (including additional charges, such as taxes, delivery costs and postage), acceptable means of payment and the right to withdraw from the contract.
+For example, you need to share your identity, physical and email addresses, the main characteristics of the goods or services you sell, your return policy, the price (including additional charges, such as taxes, delivery costs and postage), acceptable means of payment and the right to withdraw from the contract.

 Do your research before selling online in Europe

-We can’t stress this enough, but please do your research before selling online in Europe and in specific markets across Europe.
+We can not stress this enough, but please do your research before selling online in Europe and in specific markets across Europe.
 The European Union has certain laws and regulations concerning online selling (and these may differ from the rules in for example the US), but every country also has its own set of rules.

 Frequently Asked Questions

 Here are some frequently asked questions about ecommerce software: